How Plan B Engineering Became a Client’s Plan A

 When discussing the current plans for the support of excavation bracing, McErlean told him the truth: “I wouldn’t do it that way at all.”

-At his kitchen counter with no sketchpad in sight, John cut open a brown paper bag and started sketching as he chatted on the phone.
-He outlined all the considerations from a safety and logistics standpoint, including a major LA thoroughfare, alleyways and nearby apartment buildings .
+While daydreaming at his kitchen counter, with no sketchpad in sight, John cut open a brown paper bag and started sketching.
+He outlined all the considerations from a safety and logistics standpoint, including a major LA thoroughfare, alleyways, and nearby apartment buildings.
 He sketched out a braced frame system that could retain the foundation wall by repurposing the same floor slabs that had to be vertically supported.
-His idea relied on two decades of facade retention techniques honed in New York City, now blown up to LA size proportions.
+His idea relied on two decades of facade retention techniques honed in New York City, now blown up to LA-size proportions.

 For clarity, McErlean emailed the picture of his paper bag to the GC.
-That picture was brought up in a presentation with the developer, Douglass Emitt, and discussed.
-The team immediately realized John’s sketch represented a new path forward that could keep the project moving on schedule.
-Within days Plan B was engaged to finish the design that started on a humble brown paper bag.
+That picture was brought up in a presentation with the developer, Douglas Emmett, and discussed.
+The team immediately realized John’s sketch represented a new path forward that could keep the project moving.
+Within days, Plan B was engaged to finish the design, which started on a humble brown paper bag.

 A Supersized Solution

 John’s solution was to treat this below-grade bracing problem like a facade retention project back in New York City, only on a bigger scale.
-After all, holding up historic facades, floors, and roofs while coordinating with a new design is nothing new to Plan B. While soil loads increased the scale of the design, the strategy allowed us to design a system within a complicated series of new building and site constraints.
+After all, holding up historic facades, floors, and roofs while coordinating with a new design is nothing new to Plan B. While soil loads increased the scale of the design, the strategy was well suited to work around a number of new building interferences and site constraints.

-John’s idea used a series of steel brace frames to support 10ft wide strips of existing slabs that would remain to form plan brace diagrams along the perimeter walls.
-Large soil anchors–some more than 50 feet long, carefully located to avoid adjacent foundations–and micropiles were used to resolve the huge overturning forces generated by retaining over 40 feet of soil and city streets.
+John’s idea used a series of steel brace frames to support 10ft wide strips of existing slabs that would remain and be reused as plan brace diagrams along the perimeter walls.
+Large soil anchors–some more than 50 feet long, carefully located to avoid adjacent foundations–and micropiles were used to resolve the huge overturning forces generated by retaining over 40 feet of soil and vehicle loads.
 Everything about this design was supersized, including the 250-ton proof loading of the soil anchors that was required by the City of Los Angeles.
-In the end, the final design was remarkably unchanged in many ways from the original brown paper bag idea.
+In the end, the final design was remarkably unchanged from the original brown paper bag idea.

 Approvals in the City of Los Angeles

-The client approving the plan was only one piece of the puzzle.
-Plan B then had to submit the drawings for approval by the Los Angeles Department of Buildings and Public Safety.
-Fortunately, Plan B operates in New York City, one of the strictest jurisdictions for construction public safety regulations and enforcement in the country.
-This prepared our team well for winning approval during a challenging and accelerated review process.
+Developing a design that was both physically possible and structurally stable was only one piece of the puzzle.
+Plan B had to then submit the design for approval by the Los Angeles Department of Buildings and Public Safety.
+Fortunately, Plan B has decades of experience in New York City, one of the strictest jurisdictions for public safety regulations and construction enforcement in the country.
+This prepared our team well for gaining approval during a challenging and accelerated review process.

 Now, the “brown bag” is an infamous story at Plan B Engineering, and the original paper bag is framed in the office.